 What kind of diet are you on?

 Nothing too strict.
 The only things I avoid completely are fast food, soda, and energy drinks.
-When you burn as many calories as I do you have to eat a lot so I just try to make smarter choices when it comes to food.
+When you burn as many calories as I do, you have to eat a lot, so I try to make smarter food choices.
 Everyone’s body is different.
 Over time you learn what slows you down and what keeps you going.
-For instance, eggs are a great source of protein but they give me the bubble guts.
-Ice cream isn’t great for you but I’ve consumed it every day since I’ve been sober without a problem.
-I know my body but I’m always learning.
+For instance, eggs are a great source of protein, but they give me the bubble guts.
+Ice cream isn’t great for you, but I’ve consumed it every day since I’ve been sober without a problem.
+I know my body, but I’m always learning.

-What snacks / food do you eat before, during and after skating?
+What snacks/food do you eat before, during, and after skating?
 What do you use to hydrate when skating?
-How much water do you drink on your long skates?
+How much water do you drink in your long skates?

 My favorite thing before a long skate is oatmeal with almond butter, bananas, and berries.
-Anything over 30 miles I’d have granola bars in my pockets, Haribo gummy bears, almonds, and plenty of vitamin THC.
-For water I always carry a bottle with me and filled it up when I could.
-It’s very important to know where the water spot is on long skates.
-Also chocolate almond milk was great for recovery when I was completely wiped out.
+Anything over 30 miles, I’d have granola bars in my pockets, Haribo gummy bears, almonds, and plenty of vitamin THC.
+For water, I always carry a bottle with me and filled it up when I could.
+It’s essential to know where the water spot is on long skates.
+Also, chocolate almond milk was great for recovery when I was completely wiped out.

 How has skating distance affected how much you aggressive skate?

-Has skating on big wheels and doing distance, had any benefit to your aggressive skating or changed the way you approach tricks in aggressive skating?
+Has skating on big wheels and doing distance benefit your aggressive skating or changed the way you approach tricks in aggressive skating?